-Rehabilitation and restoration revegetation works will be via direct seeding, supplemented by tube stock infill planting or other methods determined though experience gained during the rehabilitation program if direct seeding does not achieve the agreed performance indicators, or where it has only been possible to collect small quantities of seed for a particular species.
+Rehabilitation and restoration revegetation works will be via direct seeding, supplemented by tubestock infill planting or other methods (e.g. trees grown to over 3-m tall in a nursery) determined though experience gained during the rehabilitation program if direct seeding does not achieve the agreed performance indicators, or where it has only been possible to collect small quantities of seed for a particular species.
 Seeds for restoration and rehabilitation activities will be collected onsite, sourced from parties contracted to gather seed outside of the quarry or purchased commercially.
 Onsite seed collection is expected to increase as the quarry and restoration progresses, as the restoration and rehabilitation areas become established and more capable of supplying seed from a range of species.
 Where possible, the reuse of the woody portions of cleared native vegetation will assist the supply seeds for the native species that are present within the extraction area.
-Over the years, the more advanced restoration areas will provide a potential source of a wider range of seed species.
+Over the years, the more advanced restoration areas will provide a potential source of a wider range of species.

 Where required, Menangle Sand and Soil will purchase commercially available seed or contract seed collection of species where seed is not commercially available.
 Seed will be collected locally where possible (local provenance).
 If it necessary to obtain seed that is not local provenance, Menangle Sand and Soil to aim to source seed from locations with environmental conditions that most closely match the quarry area.